Home/Blog/Chronic Care/Liver Care/Understanding Liver Pain: Causes, Symptoms, and Treatment Options

 Where is liver pain mostly felt?

-Liver pain is typically felt in the upper right area of your abdomen, beneath the lower ribs.
-It may sometimes radiate to the back.
+Liver pain is typically felt as a dull ache or throbbing sensation in the upper right quadrant of your abdomen, beneath the lower ribs.
+It may sometimes radiate to the back or the right shoulder.

 What pain can be mistaken for liver pain?

-Gallbladder or stomach problems, such as gallstones or peptic ulcers, can mimic liver pain symptoms and cause similar discomfort in the abdomen.
+Pain from other organs in the same area, such as gallbladder problems (like gallstones) or stomach issues (like peptic ulcers), can mimic liver pain symptoms and cause similar discomfort in the upper right abdomen.

 How do you know if your back pain is liver-related?

-If your back pain is accompanied by other liver pain symptoms such as jaundice, loss of appetite, or bloating, it could be liver-related.
+If back pain is accompanied by other specific liver symptoms such as jaundice (yellowing of eyes/skin), dark urine, pale stools, severe fatigue, or unexplained weight loss, it could be liver-related and warrants immediate investigation.

 What does fatty liver pain feel like?